 In addition, high doses of codeine can cause dangerous respiratory depression and even death, especially if combined with alcohol or other sedatives.
 Because of their capacity to cause respiratory depression, opioids like codeine are responsible for a high proportion of overdose-related deaths around the world each year.1

 - Liver toxicity

 Why am I being asked more questions when I buy codeine products at the pharmacy?

 You may have noticed your pharmacist is asking more questions and making it more difficult to buy medicines containing codeine.
 By asking questions, pharmacists are aiming to support you in managing your pain, while also helping prevent the misuse of codeine painkiller medicines.
-This is important as codeine dependence is growing in Australia.
-A scheme is currently in progress to help identify and manage people at risk of codeine dependence, by monitoring codeine purchases from pharmacies.
+This is important as codeine addiction is growing in Australia.
+A scheme is currently in progress to help identify and manage people at risk of codeine addiction, by monitoring codeine purchases from pharmacies.

 What should I do if I suspect I may be addicted to codeine?

 It is important to understand that addiction to opioid painkillers, including codeine combinations, can happen to anyone and doesn’t deserve blame.